compsy/u-can-act/README.md

   IP_HASH_SALT: <for certain users we store the hashed ip address.
 The hash is generated with this salt>

   INFO_SITE_URL: <site for more information about the u-can-act project, typically https://u-can-act.nl>

+  SHARED_SECRET: <shared secret for generating hmac for generating invite params for invite token link>
 ```

 ### (Local) development settings